dalbabur/dalbabur.github.io/README.md

 ## My personal website.
-Based on the Spectral theme from HTML5Up (below).
+Based on the Spectral theme from HTML5Up.

 Spectral by HTML5 UP
 html5up.net | @ajlkn